icing/strcc/README.md

 `strcasecmp`.
 It seems therefore valid to focus on header field names only.

 A hash map of headers in HTTP is already calculated case-insensitive.
-If it is done well, a lookup will rarely find a different field to compare.
+If it is done well, a lookup will most frequently either miss, hit a matching field or a field that already varies in the first few characters.